 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Glucose 6 phosphate dehydrogenase deficiency: Silver sulfadiazine should be used with caution by patients with a history of G-6-PD (glucose 6 phosphate dehydrogenase) deficiency, as hemolysis (breakdown of blood cells) may occur.
+Glucose 6 phosphate dehydrogenase deficiency: Silver sulfadiazine should be used with caution by people with a history of G-6-PD (glucose 6 phosphate dehydrogenase) deficiency, as hemolysis (breakdown of blood cells) may occur.

-Liver and kidney function: Silver sulfadiazine should be used with caution by patients with significant liver or kidney impairment.
+Liver and kidney function: Silver sulfadiazine should be used with caution by people with significant liver or kidney impairment.
+If you are using this medication to treat large wounds it is important to drink lots of liquids to prevent dehydration and kidney damage.

-Oral hypoglycemic agents and phenytoin: In patients with large area burns where serum sulfadiazine levels may approach therapeutic levels, the action of antidiabetic agents and phenytoin may be increased and it is recommended that blood levels be monitored.
+Oral hypoglycemic agents and phenytoin: For people with large area burns where serum sulfadiazine levels may approach therapeutic levels, the action of antidiabetic agents and phenytoin may be increased, and it is recommended that blood levels be monitored.

 Pregnancy: The safety of silver sulfadiazine has not been established for use during pregnancy.
 Silver sulfadiazine should only be used by badly burned pregnant women if the benefits outweigh the risks.
 Silver sulfadiazine should not be used by a pregnant woman near term.